USFWS/secas/_posts/2021-01-13-Welcoming-New-SECAS-Staff.md

 ---
+layout: post
-published: false
+published: true
+title: >-
+  Welcoming new SECAS staff
+author: >-
+  Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints
+hero:
+  name: ThirdThursdayWebForumFlyer_Winter2020_sm.png
+  alt: Flyer advertising upcoming webinars.
+  caption: Mark your calendars for two upcoming webinars!
+  headerClass: light-text
+  float: right
 ---
 Over the past year, several new staff members have joined the SECAS team to help support the Southeast Blueprint.
-Here you can learn a little bit more about them and their work!
+Here you can learn a little bit more about them and their work!<!--more-->

 <img src="../images/emilygranstaff_225.jpg" align="left">**Chris Devore, Southeast Blueprint User Support**